haukelicht/advanced_text_analysis/setup/setup_macos.md

 If not, update your operating system.

-Next, you can check that Apple silicon M1/M2/3 chip available to `torch`:
+Next, you can check that Apple silicon (M1/M2/... chip) available to `torch`:

 ```shell
 python -c 'import torch.backends.mps as mps; print(mps.is_available())' # <== should be True